Why matting is a contamination control system—not a decorative afterthought

 2. The Entrance Defence System (The 3-Zone Strategy)

 The most effective matting strategies follow the “Rule of 15”: it takes approximately 15–20 feet (4.5–6 metres) of walking on matting to remove close to 100% of dirt and moisture.
 This distance is achieved through zoning, not a single oversized mat.
+At First Mats, we often advise customers that the bigger the mat, the better it will perform.

 Zone 1: Exterior — The Heavy Scrapers